KaungPyaeHtet/CS-IGCSE/Questions.md

 - Copyright
 - Patent
 </answer>

+Assess the extent to which the patent system is a barrier to the technological innovation. <span class='mark'>[4 marks]</span>
+<answer><p>A patent gives the patent holder the exclusive right for 20 years to make, use and sell an invention.
+This encourages inventiveness by ensuring that the owner of the patent (usually the employer of the inventors) gets recognition and benefits financially from the invention.
+However, in recent years, big companies such as Apple and Samsung have been embroiled in long and expensive legal battles over alleged patent infringements.
+To defend a patent is very costly.
+There is an argument that the money spent on legal fees would be better invested in research and development.
+Patent law encourages companies to keep new inventions secret and block others from using them for 20 years.
+If inventions were shared from the outset, the pace of technological progress and innovation would be accelerated.</p></answer>

 Difference the main between copyright and patent <span class='mark'>[2 marks]</span>
 <answer><p>Copyright only protects the expression of the product whereas patent protects the idea or design of the product</p></answer>